The Worldwide Occurrence of Heart Diseases

 About 20 to 30% of heart disease patients may experience elevated anxiety levels.

-Relation of anxiety and cardiovascular is complex.
+The relationship between anxiety and cardiovascular is complex.
 Anxiety can be a response to any stressful condition like an acute cardiac disease.
 However, when anxiety persists for a longer duration, then it can be detrimental to physical, psychiatric, and overall body health.

 Anxiety is associated with the progression of cardiovascular disease.
 In fact, anxiety also in patients without any cardiac disease can link to the development of coronary artery disease (CAD).